-A lot of us have heard the phrase “they’ll sleep when they’re tired” but when it comes to babies and kids, this is not the case!!
+A lot of us have heard the phrase “They’ll sleep when they’re tired”, but when it comes to babies and kids, this is not the case!
 There is nothing worse than an overtired baby.
 They can get themselves so amped up and worked up that they then STRUGGLE to fall asleep and stay asleep.
 Overtiredness is one of the biggest culprits when it comes to baby sleep issues.
-When a baby is overtired it puts stress on their bodies which triggers their cortisol and adrenaline production.
+When a baby is overtired, it puts stress on their bodies, which triggers their cortisol and adrenaline production.
 Cortisol is what helps regulate sleep to wake cycles and adrenaline is what triggers the flight or fight feeling.
 Unregulated cortisol levels lead to less REM sleep.

-10 Early Bedtime Benefits
+10 Early Bedtime Benefits for Children

 1. Less Nighttime Wakeups